Be the Naked: Music video

-The music video to "Be the Naked" opens with Keita dragging a broken chair through what appears to be an abandoned building before cutting to all three members utilizing their skills in break dancing, using the interior of building as the location.
+The music video to "Be the Naked" opens with Keita dragging a broken chair through what appears to be an abandoned building before cutting to all three members utilizing their skills in break dancing, using the interior of the building as the location.
 The video cuts to various shots of the individual members both in rooms and on the roof of the building, overlooking a city during sunset.
 During the chorus, when the group sings "be the naked", they motion over their genitals.
 Shots performed in what appears to be an abandoned theater are overlaid with a mirror effect of two members dancing in the background, while one member sings their lines in the front.

-For the video, Keita dons short, blonde hair, a style none of the members have utilized throughout their career.
+For the video, Keita dons short, blonde hair, a style none of the members have utilized throughout their careers.

-On December 30, 2018, Pony Canyon's official YouTube for the group uploaded the music video to assist in promotion.
+On December 30, 2018, Pony Canyon's official YouTube channel for the group uploaded a music video to assist in promotion.